stevekochscience/sqlschool/_posts/2-intermediate/2014-02-01-aggregation-functions.markdown

     SELECT AVG(high)
       FROM tutorial.aapl_historical_stock_price
-     WHERE volume IS NOT NULL
+     WHERE high IS NOT NULL

 Produces the same result as: